Coanalytic families of functions: Van Douwen families

-Both \textsf{CH} and \textsf{MA} imply the existence of Van Douwen families.
-Zhang \cite[Theorem 4.2]{Zhang99} shows that under \textsf{CH}, there exists a Cohen-indestructible Van Douwen family.
-Later, Raghavan \cite{Raghavan_2010} proved that there always is a Van Douwen family, answering a question by Van Douwen (thus its naming).
-Regarding definability, he also showed that Van Douwen families can never be analytic.
-This is in stark contrast to the situation for maximal eventually different families.
-There, Shelah and Horowitz \cite{HorowitzShelah_2024} showed that there always exists a Borel maximal eventually different family of size $\mathfrak{c}$.
-However as Borel and analytic sets satisfy the perfect set property and maximal eventually different families cannot be countable, any Borel or analytic maximal eventually different family must always be of size $\mathfrak{c}$, and therefore it is of interest to ask about the definability of maximal eventually different families of size strictly less than $\mathfrak{c}$ in models of $\neg$\textsf{CH}.
+Both \textsf{CH} and \textsf{MA} imply the existence of Van Douwen families, and Zhang \cite[Theorem 4.2]{Zhang99} shows that under \textsf{CH}, there exists a Cohen-indestructible Van Douwen family.
+Later, Raghavan \cite{Raghavan_2010} proved that there always is a Van Douwen family, answering a question by Van Douwen---hence the naming.
+Regarding definability in the sense of the projective hierarchy, \cite{Raghavan_2010} also shows that Van Douwen families can never be analytic, in stark contrast to the situation for maximal eventually different families.
+Indeed, Shelah and Horowitz \cite{HorowitzShelah_2024} constructed under \textsf{ZFC} a Borel maximal eventually different family of size $\mathfrak{c}$.
+As Borel and analytic sets satisfy the perfect set property and maximal eventually different families cannot be countable, any Borel or analytic maximal eventually different family must always be of size $\mathfrak{c}$, leaving open the question as to the projective definability of maximal eventually different families of size strictly less than $\mathfrak{c}$ in models of $\neg$\textsf{CH}.